 How to Make Accessible Word Documents

-This webinar is designed to clearly explain how to create an accessible document using Microsoft Word.
+This virtual training is designed to clearly explain how to create an accessible document using Microsoft Word.
 It will demonstrate converting documents to PDF format and examine the required structure for assistive technologies.

-This webinar is a comprehensive review of how layout and design principles and practices influence the outcome in the construction of a document intended for accessibility.
+This session is a comprehensive review of how layout and design principles and practices influence the outcome in the construction of a document intended for accessibility.

 Through exercises and group discussions, participants will review the background and theory of accessibility and how it affects document creation; the necessary changes to their current workflow and processes; and how to layout content in documents for those with vision, motor and cognitive impairments.